uwctri/SchedulingCalendar/readme.md

 ### Missing Features

-* Use the default location given in settings
 * Filter Location dropdowns and search bar - Loc should be where the provider is or a sub loc
 * Send rejections back from PHP and show user

-* Admin tools (Started)
-  * Cleanup Remove all future data for withdrawn subject & Purge old availability
-  * ICS Export calendar (with optional cron for backups) (with config for extra data)

 * Setup all event logic (Branching, Additional Time, Linked Event)
 * Right side subject summary